lsst-it/ittn-016/index.rst

     :name: AP 3702i
     :width: 550 px

-*This model was not part of the original Cisco offering and it was chosen in 2019 as an additional cost-effective alternative for less demanding areas such as the LSST summit Villa.
+*This model was not part of the original Cisco offering and it was chosen in 2019 as an additional cost-effective alternative for less demanding areas such as the Rubin Observatory summit Villa.

 Proposed Wireless Architecture
 ==============================